espegun/AWS/how_to_lambdas/README.md

 Setting up a pipeline can be done with TerraForm - (and/or AWS Step Functions).

+## Debugging
+After having deployed a lambda function, you may check failure messages in StepFunctions and press failed step (if a step function sequence is established) or CloudWatch (or within Origo, use the link in `#dataplattform-alerts` after crashes).

 ## Useful commands
 `...`  ....
 `...`  ....